 At the same time, they are lighter than traditional weights, creating twice the weight of lead and keeping its shape for a long time.
 These characteristics also give tungsten alloy counterweights an advantage over other materials for making tennis rackets.

 In the past years, the popularity of golf has gradually increased the demand for golf clubs and other related products among sports enthusiasts.
 The improvement of the manufacturing technology of tungsten alloy counterweight for golf clubs plays an indispensable role in improving the overall performance of golf clubs.

-At present, the manufacturing process of the golf ball head and bar tungsten alloy weight is mainly divided into the lost wax precision casting process, forging process and powder metallurgy process.
+At present, the manufacturing process of the golf ball head and bar tungsten alloy weight is mainly divided into the lost wax precision casting process, forging process, and powder metallurgy process.
 On the whole, the cost of precision tripping casting is relatively low, but the bar head members still need to be processed with more functional and appearance modifications after casting.

-Powder metallurgy treatment technology is used to make golf ball head and tungsten alloy counterweight.
+Powder metallurgy treatment technology is used to make golf ball heads and tungsten alloy counterweights.
 However, due to the large powder particles (about 50~100 microns), it is difficult to obtain the dimensional tolerance (±0.7%) and density (< 92%) of the sintered products.

-Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.
+Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.